gustafnk/h-include/README.md

 - HTML Imports polyfills need to use eval for script execution, which breaks the [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/Security/CSP), if used
 - h-include *doesn't* load scripts it finds in the response (it's a feature)
 - The common [polyfill for HTML Imports]() is 38 KB (20 KB minified) and h-include.js is 7 KB (3 KB minified)

-## On HTTP/2

-Browsers with HTTP/2 are [using HTTP/2 for xhr requests as well](http://stackoverflow.com/questions/32592258/do-current-xhr-implementations-take-advantage-of-http-2).
-So if both the server and the current browser supports HTTP/2, all requests made with h-include will go through the same TCP connection, given that they have the same origin.